torvista/Zen_Cart-Structured_Data/README.md

 1. BACKUP

 2. Use the installation sql to install constant definitions and register the new admin configuration page into the database.
 In my testing it was possible to run the sql code in the ZC->Admin->SQL Patch tool on a vanilla installation.
-But, it's known to be pretty strict (https://www.zen-cart.com/showthread.php?216551-ERROR-Cannot-insert-configuration_key-quot-quot-because-it-already-exists-empty-db-key) so if this gives you an error, you can restore the database (from the backup you did immediately before trying this...), and try again using phpmyadmin instead.
+But it's known to be pretty strict (https://www.zen-cart.com/showthread.php?216551-ERROR-Cannot-insert-configuration_key-quot-quot-because-it-already-exists-empty-db-key) so if this gives you an error, you can restore the database (from the backup you did immediately before trying this...), and try again using phpmyadmin instead.

 3. Copy the admin file to enable the admin page to display.
 CHECK THE ADMIN PAGE WORKS BEFORE GOING ANY FURTHER.